 Strawberries Australia represent the biosecurity interests of strawberry producers and the industry.

-Strawberries are grown throughout the year with Florida varieties grown in subtropical locations (May–October) and Californian varieties grown in temperate climate areas (October–June).
-The industry is investing in the breeding of Australian varieties and these are gradually entering the market.
+Strawberries are grown in Australia throughout the year.
+Florida varieties are grown in subtropical locations from May to October and California varieties are grown in temperate climate areas from October to June.

-The industry is primarily focused on the domestic market with around five per cent exported.
-The increase in production over recent years is due primarily to rising per capita consumption, driven by higher planting numbers, improved Australian varieties that have been developed using the best varieties from Europe and the United States, and better cool chain management.
+The industry is primarily focused on the domestic market with around five per cent of produce exported.
+The increase in production over recent years is due primarily to rising per capita consumption, driven by higher planting numbers, improved Australian varieties and better cool chain management.